mouseandthebillionaire/RAGE/relatedWork.md

 This feels like a good place for a classic puzzly experience and also a key quote to be presented to the player before a sonically reflective interaction.

+### Kultima, A. *Game Design Praxiology*, 2018

+Very visually well-designed dissertation and something to model my own future writing after.
+There is less of the academic glut here than in other things I have been reading, but I'm still curious if there are ways to push this out even further.
+On the other hand, where is the line that would be going too far?
+Great use of personal images, narrative, and writing to tie all of this together.

+Building on Nigel Cross's (2007) breakdown of 'design research,' Kultima splits these into _game design praxiology_ (study of game creation) and _game design research_ (studying games as artefacts).
+(14) I remain slightly more interested (especially as a designer thinking about my own practice) with Cross's third category, _design epistemology_ (study of designerly ways of knowing).
+There seems to be a real interesting thoughline here with that idea, Ivar Holm's design values, and Bryan Lawson's concept of "guiding principles."

+_"The fourth set, the value of artistic expression, innovation and experimentation reflect design values that target games as a multidimensional medium for artistic exploration."_ (80)

+Kultima's adaptation of Holm's design values is quite nice here.
+Thinking of my own work, this notion of a design value of "artistic expression" feels right, and helps to start answering the question, "what kind of games do you enjoy?"
+It makes sense that designers have these understanding about what is valuable in games (or any artform, really) and that their intended audience would be those that feel the same way.
+So, a group of friends who enjoy gruesomely shocking horror appreciate the directors and film studios who also value that.
+And likewise, those filmgoers who are looking for deeply obtuse narrative will gravitate to those types of film (and declare those films "good").[^1]

+_"Throughout my ethnographic period with game developers, it has been clear that the creators value the final product over the ideas.
+“It is not the idea; it is the execution”_ (103)

+Really?

+[^1]: Not something that I want to get in to here, but this also calls to mind Brendan Keough's use of Bourdieu's concept of "fields" and the conflict for autonomy.
 ### Meelberg, V. "Sound Design Thinking" from *Doing Research in Sound Design*

 *"Because of the specific characteristics of sound \[...\], aspects such as communication, relationality and interaction become perhaps even more important in sound design that (sic) in other design disciplines that work with materials other than sound. **It could even be said that sound design is a practice in which such aspects are constantly reflected upon**" (6)